 Cut a turkey head and neck shape from brown felt, about 1 inch in length.
 The shape is similar to a light bulb shape.

 Glue two wiggly eyes onto the turkey head with two dots of white glue.

-Glue the turkey's neck onto the front of the pinecone.
-Trim a small orange petal for a nose and glue it under the eyes.
+Glue the turkey's neck onto the front of the pine cone.